Layout-Conditioned Autoregressive Text-to-Image Generation via Structured Masking: Conclusion

 \section{Conclusion}

-In this paper, we have presented SMARLI, a novel framework that effectively integrates layout constraints into autoregressive text-to-image generation.
-Our structured masking strategy addresses the challenges of sparse layout conditioning and feature entanglement, enabling precise spatial control while preserving attribute coherence.
-Additionally, the GRPO-based post-training with image quality reward and the specialized layout reward enhances generation quality and layout fidelity.
-Experimental results demonstrate that SMARLI achieves superior layout control while maintaining the simplicity and efficiency of autoregressive models.
-This work provides valuable insights for incorporating layout conditions into autoregressive models, advancing the field of autoregressive-based controllable image generation.
+In this paper, we have presented SMARLI, a novel framework that effectively integrates layout constraints into AR-based T2I generation.
+Our unified input design and structured masking strategy enable precise spatial control and coherent attribute rendering, while GRPO-based post-training with image-quality and layout rewards further improves generation fidelity and layout alignment.
+Experimental results demonstrate that SMARLI achieves superior layout control while maintaining the simplicity of AR models.
+This work provides valuable insights for incorporating layout conditions into AR models, advancing the field of AR-based controllable image generation.